Firefox2100/py-sim7600/docs/interface/00_device.rst

 Device
 ======

 The :code:`Device` class is an interface to communicate with the SIM7600 modem.
-This file may raise SIM7600Exception, or any other unintended exceptions due to unforseen error.
+This file may raise DeviceException, or any other unintended exceptions due to unforeseen error.
 For more details with exceptions, please refer to :ref:`_topics_00_exception`.

 Classes
 =======